 Bedford van on which was based the Dormobile.

 By the seventies, the shops had been rebuilt and most were now occupied by other traders.
 Thomas Cook was still somewhere on the row.

 The town got an award from the concrete association for the reflagging of Victoria Square.

 The fountains were a gift from a local benefactor Samuel Wigglesworth (a Westhoughton pharmacist) Trinity St station clock is visible on the sky-line

 When this picture was originally published, it was reported that a Christmas shopping war was raging, Manchester having distributed 200,000 leaflets to surrounding towns including Bolton advertising Christmas shopping and offering “free park and ride”.
 In its turn Bolton distributed 200,000 copies of a newspaper in Bolton, Wigan, Bury, Blackburn and Darwen, which further annoyed their town councils.

-LEFT Victoria Square, Naisby's and Northern House.
+Victoria Square, Naisby's and Northern House.
+Naisby's has now extended into Ross Monro's who have relocated round the corner in Hotel Street.
 Posted on Facebook - I belong to Bolton by Gene Watts

 GETTING used to pedestrianisation - while town centre shoppers took advantage of the Victoria Square seats, with most pedestrians still keeping to the pavements, a couple "take the floor" as they cross Bolton's precinct in the Saturday afternoon's sunshine, in April 1969.
 We can see British Homes Stores, which is now known as "BHS", and is still in this building, Timothy Whites Housewares, and between them this building was Northern House Clothes Retailers, and is now the home of WH Smith.
 I just wonder who owned the stray trolley at the side of the road outside British Home Stores!